CrossRef/event-data-user-guide/docs/data/about-the-data.md

 # About the Data

-The Crossref Event Data is centred around Events, but contains supporting data and metadata:
+The Crossref Event Data is centered around Events, but contains supporting data and metadata:

  - **Events** record activity around Registered Content.
  - **Evidence Records** provide an evidence trail for Events.
  - **Artifacts** show some of the inputs that were used and feed into Evidence Records.
- - **Evidence Logs** document the behaviour of the system.
+ - **Evidence Logs** document the behavior of the system.

 This section describes in detail exactly what data exists in Event Data, and what you should bear in mind when using it.

 ## Why Events?

-Each Event represents an atomic unit of observed activity.
-It contains a single subject-relation-object triple and also has other supporting fields and metadata that indicate how, why, where and by whom the Event was created.
+Each Event represents a single observation.
+It contains a subject-relation-object triple and also has other supporting fields and metadata that indicate how, why, where and by whom the Event was created.
 In order to communicate all the relevant information, it's necessary to deliver data on this level of detail.

-As we track connections as they cocur between a known set of things, you may wonder why the Event Data service is presented as a sequence of Events rather than a graph database of relations like, for example, Facebook's Graph API.
+As we track connections as they occur between objects, you may wonder why the Event Data service is presented as a sequence of Events rather than a graph database of relations like, for example, Facebook's Graph API.
 The answers are twofold:

-Firstly, the data is always changing.
-Any representation of Event Data in a graph structure would either have to be in a constant state of change, or it would have to be scoped for a specific date range.
-Both of these are good use cases for end-users but not for a the Event Data API that provides the original data.
+ - Firstly, we're observing a constantly changing web.
+We want to be able to provide all of this information to our users, and the best way to do this is a constant stream of Events that describe new links.
+If we stored the Events in a graph store it would be in a constant state of flux, with no way to let our users be confident that they have the entire data set at a given point in time.
+You are welcome to build your _own_ database using the Event stream.

-Secondly, there are many ways that the Event Data could be modelled into a graph database.
+ - Secondly, there are many ways that the Event Data could be modeled into a graph database.
 Choosing exactly how to do this involves interpreting the data, which is something we do not do.
 This subject is covered in depth in the [Event Data as a Graph Data Structure](/data/graph) page.

 Because of this we present Event Data as a series of Events and you can decide if you want to create other representations in your own application.
 The Query API gives you the flexibility to scan over all data, or only to get those Events that were collected since your last visit.